Frost & Sullivan Names Vonage Asia-Pacific Communications Platform as a Service (CPaaS) Company of the Year for Third Consecutive Year

-Vonage (Nasdaq: VG),a global business cloud communications leader helping businesses accelerate their digital transformation, has been named Asia-Pacific Communications Platform as a Service (CPaaS) Company of the Year by Frost & Sullivan for the third consecutive year.
+HOLMDEL, N.J., Dec.
+16, 2021 /PRNewswire/ -- Vonage (Nasdaq: VG), a global business cloud communications leader helping businesses accelerate their digital transformation, has been named Asia-Pacific Communications Platform as a Service (CPaaS) Company of the Year by Frost & Sullivan for the third consecutive year.

-Vonage was recognised for its API+Platform, which allows for the integration of fully programmable communications application programming interfaces (APIs) into existing products, workflows and systems.
+Vonage was recognized for its API Platform, which allows for the integration of fully programmable communications application programming interfaces (APIs) into existing products, workflows and systems.
 Vonage provides businesses worldwide with the power and flexibility to integrate multiple communications channels − video, voice, chat, messaging, email and verification − into their applications, products, and workflows to create new paradigms in their industries.

 Vonage was selected as Company of the Year by Frost & Sullivan following a rigorous analytical process, involving a detailed evaluation of best practices' criteria across two dimensions - visionary innovation and performance, and customer impact.